canmom/canmom.github.io/fiction/summoning.md

 That night, when it came to do your 'ritual', your arm would not cooperate.
 You could imagine the demon inside, forbidding sinful acts.
 All your rebellions would now have to come from your left hand only.

-These were the worst days, but there were many more that were simply bad.
-The Master's rituals were exacting.
-Err in the placement of a rune, and he would strike you, sharply, with a wooden rod.
-One strike, but enough to send you sprawling, wheezing and weeping.
-The old man was impossibly strong.

-Then, of course, were the offerings.
-Demons take root in flesh, and for the lesser demons such as you were permitted to see, common farm animals would suffice.
-Cats were common---the Master had made it known that, should a litter face the drowning-sack, he would pay well to see them to his workshop instead.
-No doubt there were families whose livelihood came from supplying the Master his cats.
-At first you would lie awake, recalling their plaintive voices as the demons took root under fur, but eventually you became numb to such things.
-So, too, the squeal of dying pigs, the fearful gasps of lambs.

-One time the Master even bade you implant demons in a horse.
-The beast was untamable, they said, and when you approached it kicked you hard enough to shatter a leg.
-The Master tutted, and uncorked a lesser demon to repair you, and another to stupefy the horse; you held it steady as the Master worked his way around, carving the words of power into its flanks.
-So tamed by magic, it whickered and nuzzled you, utterly ignorant of its impending death.

-The demon the Master called granted it legs by the dozen, and split its head down the middle, and worst of all it spoke clearly, whispering praises from the ruined face of the horse.
-Each night for weeks after you lay soaked in sweat, and would come to the day's rigours grey-faced and stupid, flinching at the slightest movement.

-So it went for three years of your life.

 Not all of the Master's sacrifices, of course, were mere animals.
 The most potent demons could only be summoned in a human host, and occasionally you would oversee a scrawny, hungry-faced mother or father appear at the threshold of the tower, a sobbing infant tugging at the hem of their cloak.
 The Master would seize the infant by the wrist, and draw out a jingling sack of coin that seemed to him just a trifle; the parent would hurry back into the darkness, not looking back at their shame.

 On many of those nights, storms lashed the tower, as if God wanted to punish the Master for his blackguardery.

 You did not see what became of the children; such rituals were too dangerous to be entrusted to a mere 'prentice.
 But now and then you would see a face on one of the homunculi that seemed a little familiar.

-Of the Master's ultimate design... well, that remained unfathomable.
+Yet despite all these sins, your Master's ultimate design remained unfathomable.
 As the years wore on, you saw him less and less, and he would be quicker to strike you or upbraid you.
 You had always flinched at his coming, but now the dread filled your lungs like a second demon, snatching away your breath.
 Yet some days, he would emerge from the workshop with a softer mood... he would look upon you with a sad smile, and lavish praise on your progress in the Arts.

 No divination could pierce his moods.
 You would sometimes lie wondering if your true parents would treat you thus, and find that you could scarce remember their faces.